-Hardwood Flooring refers to boards of flooring made directly from big pieces of wood, cut right off a tree, rather than from recycled wood material, like the kind used to make laminate floors, or the grass used to make bamboo flooring.
-There are floors which look like, but are not made of wood, such as some vinyl flooring, but hardwood flooring is the genuine article.
-It’s considered the premium in flooring.
-It is the gold standard.
+Hardwood Flooring refers to boards of flooring made directly from big pieces of wood, cut right off some trees, rather than things from recycled wood material, like the wood particle material used to make laminate floors, or the grass used to make bamboo flooring.
+There are floors which look like, but are not made of wood, such as a lot of vinyl plank flooring, but hardwood flooring is the genuine article.
+It’s considered the premium in flooring, the gold standard.

-A real hardwood floor gives a room a high class look, and adds value to a home, helping it sell faster and for more money than those without wood floors.
-Hardwood flooring comes in a variety of species, strengths, colors, finishes (such as glossy or not), and board sizes.
+A real hardwood floor gives a room a high class look, and adds value to a home, helping it sell faster and for more money than those without genuine wood plank floors.
+It comes in a variety of species, strengths, colors, finishes (such as glossy or not), and board sizes.
 We’ll cover the very basics on this page.
-Links on any term or topic will take you to a page with more on it.
+Links on any term or topic will take you to a page with more details.
 For instance design.
 There is LOT to be said about flooring and interior design, but to be exceedingly general with hardwood flooring, lighter colors tend to be used in more casual settings, both contemporary and country looks.
-Darker colors are usually placed in more traditionally designed places, or very formal rooms.
+Darker colors are usually placed in more traditionally designed places, or very formal, elegant rooms.

 Two Kinds of Hardwood

 It comes in two types.
 Boards of solid hardwood are made out of a single piece of wood.
 A piece of timber is milled into the board, so the entire board is 100% the species that you have selected.
 Engineered hardwood is 100% wood, but it is not 100% the species you have chosen.
-It’s made by bonding multiple layers of wood together, with the top layer being the species.
+It’s made by either bonding multiple layers of wood together, with the top layer being the species, or by applying the designated species top layer to a core board made of recycled wood, bonded together.
 Engineered woods tend to be stronger, and less responsive to the environment, so moisture and temperature don’t affect them as much as they do solid wood.